 In wealthy nations the number of measles cases had dropped dramatically after the introduction of the measles vaccine in 1963.

-According to the WHO there were in 1966 about 100 million cases of smallpox worldwide, causing an estimated two million deaths.
+According to the WHO, in 1966 there were about 100 million cases of smallpox worldwide, causing an estimated two million deaths.

-By 1974 the WHO smallpox vaccination program had confined smallpox to parts of Pakistan, India, Bangladesh, Ethiopia and Somalia.
+By 1974, the WHO smallpox vaccination program had confined smallpox to parts of Pakistan, India, Bangladesh, Ethiopia and Somalia.

 In 1974, the WHO adopted the goal of universal vaccination by 1990 to protect children against six preventable infectious diseases: measles, poliomyelitis, diphtheria, whooping cough, tetanus, and tuberculosis.

-In 1977 the WHO recorded the last case of smallpox infection acquired outside a laboratory in Somalia.
+In 1977, the WHO recorded the last case of smallpox infection acquired outside a laboratory in Somalia.

 In 2000, the Global Alliance for Vaccines and Immunization was established to strengthen routine vaccinations and introduce new and underused vaccines in countries with a per capita GDP of under US$1,000.